 - Top & serve.
 When ready to serve, remove the pie from the freezer and top with chopped Reese’s peanut butter cups and fudge sauce if desired.

-This pie will keep in the freezer for up to 3 months.
+Store any leftovers in the fridge (covered) for 3-4 days or in the freezer (wrapped) for up to 3 months.

 - No-Bake Chocolate Eclair Cake